vineethkumarv/sv-wiki/Choosing-an-arrays.md

 * According to memory layout, dynamic array executes faster and it will required less simulation time but queues will required more time to execute.

-1. Dynamic array used to trace the each and every element in the array using the loops.
+* Dynamic array used to trace the each and every element in the array using the loops but in queue with pop and push operation. we can't trace the all element of array using fooreach loop. for pop operation the size of the array is decrement and i is increment and for push operation the size of the array is increment and i is also increment it result in Killing process.

 code:

       module dynamic;